stand-treescapes/stand-treescapes.github.io/_posts/2023-03-20-newsletter3.md

 author: Tom Finch
 ---

 Welcome to the (belated) March issue of the STAND newsletter.
-We're delighted to be able to introduce to two new members of staff to the (project team)[https://stand-treescapes.github.io/our-team/]{target="_blank"}.
+We're delighted to be able to introduce to two new members of staff to the [project team](https://stand-treescapes.github.io/our-team/){:target="_blank"}.

 <img src="/assets/img/rspb_science.jpg" width="15%" align="right">
 ### Melissa